phwl/adsb_read/README.md

 (x-8.iq,2021-06-29 17:30:50.338001,0.00793687250930816)
 ```
 Each row contains (file name, time stamp, noise_floor).
 The files are
-.iq files but to avoid mixing up temporary files and archived files,
+.iq files but to avoid confusing temporary files with archived ones,
 I've added the suffix .raw.
 Those files can also be seen in the
 ```data``` directory.